tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 Anki has a feature that allows you to store font files in the `collection.media` folder and sync them with all your devices, including mobile.
-The purpose of this feature is not to enable Anki to display the right fonts, they should work already as long as you've completed the steps above, but to let you have the same fonts on all your devices without the need to install them on each device separately.
+The purpose of this feature is not to enable Anki to display the right fonts, they should work properly as long as you've completed the steps above.
+It is to let you have the same fonts on all your devices without the need to install them on each device separately.

 The
 [recommended example deck](setting-up-anki.html#import-an-example-mining-deck)
-comes with built-in fonts, no additional action is needed.
+comes with built-in Japanese fonts, no additional action is needed.
-If you wish to use a differnt deck, follow the steps below.
+If you wish to use a different deck, follow the steps below.

 1) Copy the font file of your choice to `~/.local/share/Anki2/PROFILE/collection.media`, where `PROFILE` is your profile name.
-The filename must start with `_` or Anki will delete it the next time you run "Check media".
+The filename must start with `_` or Anki will delete the file if you run "Tools" > "Check media".
-Let's say my font is called `_yumin.ttf`.
+For this example I'm going to use a font called `_yumin.ttf`.
 2) Open your Note Type settings.
 Go to "Tools" > "Manage Note Types" > choose your Note Type > "Cards" > "Styling".
 3)